 Something else happened in the deep, dark hours of Sunday morning.
-Sometime after the Sabbath ended on six o’clock, sometime in the darkness of the dark, I’ll show you what it is.
+Sometime after the Sabbath ended at six o’clock, sometime in the darkness of the dark - I’ll show you what it is.
 Chapter 28 of Matthew, verse 2.
-“A severe earthquake,” it had already occurred by the time the women arrived, “A severe earthquake occurred for an angel of the Lord descended from heaven and came and rolled away the stone and sat upon it.
+“A severe earthquake.”
+It had already occurred by the time the women arrived, “A severe earthquake occurred for an angel of the Lord descended from heaven and came and rolled away the stone and sat upon it.
 And his appearance was like lightning and his clothing as white as snow.
 The guards shook for fear of Him and became like dead men.”

-Wow!
+Wow.
 Some interesting things going on there over the weekend.
-Roman guard, all of a sudden in the deep darkness of night, there is an earthquake, severe earthquake…severe earthquake, maybe an eight-point earthquake localized, supernaturally.
+Roman guard, all of a sudden in the deep darkness of night, there is an earthquake, severe earthquake - severe earthquake, maybe an eight-point earthquake, localized supernaturally.
 And in the terror of the earthquake, the soldiers see a blazing angel roll the stone away and sit on it.
 And they’re so terrified, they go into a coma.
-We’ve seen this before in Scripture, haven’t we, with Ezekiel and Isaiah, and others.
-The blazing heavenly presence of this angel gives them a divine anesthetic and they have no idea what hit them.
+We’ve seen this before in Scripture - haven’t we? - with Ezekiel and Isaiah and others.
+Blazing, heavenly presence of this angel gives them a divine anesthetic and they have no idea what hit them.

-Well you know what they say.
-“We were doing what we were supposed to do, what we always do, we were guarding, all of a sudden there was a terrifying earthquake, they were shaking everything, and then blazing angel, angelic being came out of the sky, sat on the stone after rolling it away, and that’s the last thing we remember.
+Well, you know what they say.
+“We were doing what we’re supposed to do, what we always do, we were guarding.
+All of a sudden, there was a terrifying earthquake, it was shaking everything, and then blazing angel, angelic being, came out of the sky, sat on the stone after rolling it away, and that’s the last thing we remember.
 And when we woke up, we checked the tomb, He wasn’t there.”

 Do you know the leaders of Israel never denied the empty tomb?
 The women knew the tomb was empty.
 The disciples knew the tomb was empty.
 The guards knew the tomb was empty.
 The Sanhedrin knew the tomb was empty.
 That’s the testimony, the first line of testimony.
 No one ever pointed to an occupied tomb.
 No one ever denied that Jesus’ tomb was empty.